-In carrying out its duties, the CRC is permanently monitored by the Company's Supervisory Board, as shown in paragraph 54 below.
-For enhanced coordination between the CRC and the Audit Board, the revised CRC Regulations carried out at the beginning of 2024 also expressly provides for the Chairman's responsibility to inform the Audit Board of CRC resolutions, given their relevance, and for attendance of the Auditors at CCR meetings, at the request of the Committee's Chairman or of the Audit Board, depending on the topic on the agenda.
+In carrying out its duties, the CRC is permanently monitored by the Company's Audit Board, as shown in paragraph 54 below.
+Considering the reinforcement of CRC and Audit Board relations, the reviewed CRC Regulation, in early 2024, provides specifically for the duty of the President of the CRC to inform the Audit Board of the CRC's decisions on matters deemed relevant to the former and for the members of the Audit Board to attend the CRC's meetings, as requested by its President or by the Audit Board, depending on the items on the agenda.

-The Control and Risk Committee met four times in 2023 and on 31 December 2023 it included Paulo Lameiras Martins, the Chairman, and Vítor Paranhos Pereira and Susana Coutinho, as Members.
+The Control and Risk Committee met four times in 2024 and on 31 December 2024 it included Paulo Lameiras Martins, the Chairman, and Vítor Paranhos Pereira and Susana Coutinho, as Members.
 Paulo Lameiras Martins and Vítor Paranhos Pereira were directors of the company.